Villa García, Zacatecas

 Villa García Municipality is one of the 58 municipalities of the Mexican state of Zacatecas.

-It is located 140 km from the city of Zacatecas.
+It is located 140 km from the city of Zacatecas, the capital of the state.

-Villa García borders the municipality of Loreto in the north, Pinos in the south east.
-The states of Aguascalientes in the east and Jalisco in the south.
+Villa García borders the municipality of Loreto in the north, Pinos in the southeast, and the states of Aguascalientes in the east and Jalisco in the south.
 Villa García has a population of 18,269 with an elevation of 2,100 m above sea level.

-The primary communities are Villa Garcia the administrative seat of the municipality with a population of 5,499, El Copetillo population 1,159, Aguagorda 1,042, Granadas 1,056, and Aguagordita 695.
+The primary communities are Villa Garcia, the administrative seat of the municipality, with a population of 5,499, El Copetillo (pop.
+1,159), Aguagorda (pop.
+1,042), Granadas (pop.
+1,056), and Aguagordita (pop.
+695).

-The region holds an annual fair from December the 1st through the 12th in honor of Our Lady of Guadalupe.
+The region holds an annual fair from 1 to 12 December in honor of Our Lady of Guadalupe.
 The municipality has a vibrant industry of sarapes which has been in decline in the last years, many locals call sarapes tapetes or forongos.